 Give your cosmetics bag a make over - avoid a painful eye infection by discarding out-of-date products

-Optegra Eye Clinic has revealed that many of us are wearing eye make-up much older than the recommended use by date, unaware that each item has a ‘best before’ date from when it is opened.
+Optegra Eye Health Care has revealed that many of us are wearing eye make-up much older than the recommended use by date, unaware that each item has a ‘best before’ date from when it is opened.

 Out-of-date eye shadow, eye liner and especially mascara which is a dark, wet product, can be breeding grounds for bacteria and, as we apply them so close to the surface of the eye, they may cause painful infections.